 Going Concern: In April 2023, the IAASB released an exposure draft on Proposed International Standard on Auditing 570 (Revised 202X) Going Concern and Proposed Conforming and Consequential Amendments To Other ISAs for public comment until 24th August 2023.
 The target date for final approval is December 2024.

 Listed Entities and PIEs: The IAASB is making narrow-scope revisions to the ISAs and ISQMs to respond to recent revisions to the IESBA Code (including International Independence Standards) regarding listed and public interest entities (PIEs).
-Read more on this project at Track 1 (completed in June 2023 to align with the effective date of the revisions to the IESBA Code in relation to listed entity and PIE, i.e. audits and reviews of financial statements for periods beginning on or after December 15, 2024) and Track 2 (the target date for final approval is December 2024).
+Read more on this project at Track 1 (completed in June 2023 to align with the effective date of the revisions to the IESBA Code in relation to listed entity and PIE, i.e. audits and reviews of financial statements for periods beginning on or after December 15, 2024) and Track 2.
+In this regard, IAASB launched a consultation process on proposed narrow scope amendments to achieve greater convergence with the International Ethics Standards Board for Accountants’ (IESBA) International Code of Ethics for Professional Accountants (Including Independence Standards).

 A Framework for Audit Quality: Key Elements that Create an Environment for Audit Quality and International Framework for Assurance Engagements.